kestra-io/docs/content/docs/expressions/index.md

     format: "{{ namespace.your_variable }}"
 ```

-However, note that if your namespace variable contains Pebble expressions like e.g. `{{ secret('GITHUB_TOKEN') }}`, you must use the `render` function to render the variable.
-Assuming the following code being added to the Variables tab in a Namespace UI:
+Note that if your namespace variable contains Pebble expressions like e.g. `{{ secret('GITHUB_TOKEN') }}`, you must use the `render` function to render the variable.
+Assuming the following code has been added to the Variables tab in a Namespace UI:

 ```yaml
 github:
   token: "{{ secret('GITHUB_TOKEN') }}"
 ```

-To reference the `github.token` variable in your flow, you must use the `render` function:
+To reference the `github.token` namespace variable in your flow, you need to wrap it in the `render` function:

 ```yaml
 id: recursive_namespace_variables_rendering